 His works have been presented in venues like Kunstverein in Frankfurt, Palais de la Porte Dorée in Paris, Biennale Warszawa in Warsaw, as well as at the numerous festivals and theaters, among others HAU Hebbel am Ufer, Performing Arts Festival, Ballhaus Ost in Berlin; HELLERAU – European Centre for the Arts in Dresden; Künstler*innenhaus Mousonturm in Frankfurt; Kaserne Basel in Switzerland; Nowy Theatre and Komuna//Warszawa in Warsaw/Poland; Gdańsk Dance Festival/Poland.

-Romuald was awarded numerous artistic and research scholarships, including the Tanzpraxis and Work and Research Scholarship funded by Berlin Senat, WimmelResearch-Fellowship founded by Akademie Schloss Solitude in Stuttgart, artistic scholarship of Nowy Teatr in Warsaw and the Young Poland scholarship from the National Centre for Culture in Warsaw.
+Romuald was awarded numerous artistic and research scholarships, including the Tanzpraxis and Work and Research Scholarship funded by Berlin Senat, WimmelResearch-Fellowship founded by Akademie Schloss Solitude in Stuttgart, artistic scholarship of Nowy Teatr in Warsaw and the Young Poland scholarship awarded by the National Centre for Culture in Warsaw.